mautic/developer-documentation-new/docs/components/tracking_script.rst

 ``onValidateStart()``
 =====================

-Called at the beginning of the default Form validation.
-Receives no values and return value isn't required and not processed.
+Called at the beginning of the default Form validation, this receives no values and a return value isn't required and isn't processed.

 .. warning:: onValidateStart may not get executed if the default Form validation gets handled during the ``onValidate`` callback.